Chi Muoi Lo

-Chi Muoi Lo is an actor, writer, and entrepreneur.
-As a veteran actor, he is a classically trained and best known for starring in the Vanishing Son made-for-television eight-hour mini-series and syndicated television episodic series.
-As a writer, director, and producer, his 2000 debut Catfish in Black Bean Sauce drew critical attention and film festival awards.
-As an entrepreneur, he is CEO of Allen Edelman Management and the creator of an online course, Mastering the Business of Acting.
+Chi Muoi Lo (born October 31, 1976) is an actor, writer, and entrepreneur.
+He is classically trained and best known for starring in the Vanishing Son made-for-television eight-hour mini-series and syndicated television episodic series.
+As a writer, director, and producer, his 2000 debut Catfish in Black Bean Sauce drew critical attention and received recognition at film festivals.
+As an entrepreneur, he is CEO of Allen Edelman Management and creator of an online course, Mastering the Business of Acting.

 Early life

 Lo was born in Phan Rang, Vietnam, to a Vietnamese mother and a Chinese father.
 In 1978, three years after the Fall of Saigon, a two-year-old Lo and his family escaped communist Vietnam via boat that brought them to the United States.
-Upon their arrival, Lo, and his family were placed in the Indian Town Gap Refugee Camp where they were sponsored by the Jewish League of America and moved to Philadelphia, Pennsylvania.
+Upon their arrival, Lo and his family were placed in the Indian Town Gap Refugee Camp where they were sponsored by the Jewish League of America and moved to Philadelphia, Pennsylvania.
 It was there that Lo was raised with his nine brothers and three sisters.

-Interested in pursuing acting as a profession, Lo entered the Philadelphia High School for the Creative and Performing Arts as a drama major.
+Lo entered the Philadelphia High School for the Creative and Performing Arts as a drama major.
 He also attended the Pennsylvania Governor's School for the Arts, and Dr. Glory's Children's Theater in New York.
 At Temple University, he was a theater major for one year before accepting a full scholarship from San Francisco's American Conservatory Theater.

 Lo is fluent in three languages.

 Career

-Lo has been honored for his acting, writing, and directing.

 As an actor

 Lo's 30-year acting career includes a key role as Dr. Greg Lee from the 1997 horror film The Relic as well as other film appearances including Indecent Proposal, Hot Shots!
-Part Deux, Gleaming the Cube,Buffy the Vampire Slayer,China Cry, Vietnam War Story: The Last Days and Kindergarten Cop.
+Part Deux, Gleaming the Cube, Buffy the Vampire Slayer, China Cry, Vietnam War Story: The Last Days and Kindergarten Cop.

 Lo is best known for his lead role as Wago Chang, the titular character of the Vanishing Son made-for-television eight-hour mini-series and syndicated television series.
 He has also had a recurring role in In the Heat of the Night, has starred in TV movies Faith of My Fathers, Shannon's Deal, and Spike Lee's Sucker Free City as well as had guest appearances in Nip/Tuck, Cold Case, CSI: Crime Scene Investigation, Smallville, Malcolm in the Middle, Spin City, Suddenly Susan, NYPD Blue, Law & Order, Northern Exposure, Night Court, China Beach, Equal Justice, Tour Of Duty, Quantum Leap, and The Adventures of Brisco County, Jr..

 His 2000 film Catfish in Black Bean Sauce was re-released for streaming on Amazon on December 22, 2020, and made available on Apple TV, Google Play, and Redbox in January 2021.
-The cult classic is one of the actor/director's biggest successes.
-Chi Muoi Lo's Net Worth is 7.5 million dollars.